Tennis betting continues to grow in popularity here in the US and it’s the same story at legal online sportsbooks in Virginia.

 As spring winds down and we head into summer, the French Open takes center stage in the world of tennis.
 First held in 1891, the clay courts tend to provide some special moments.

 The signature tennis tournament here in the US traces its roots back to 1881.
 It’s a late summer affair that has provided us with many memories throughout the years.
-A few major tennis superstars including Rafael Nadal opted out of the US Open in 2020 but a high percentage of the Top 20 on both the men’s and women’s sides generally can be expected to play every year.
+A high percentage of the Top 20 on both the men’s and women’s sides generally can be expected to play every year.

 While the Grand Slams are the biggest events, there’s much more to see on the yearly calendar.
 On the men’s side, it’s the ATP Tour, while the women’s circuit is known as the WTA.